-Our multidisciplinary team and part-time volunteers are committed to helping the field of inclusion of minorities in science and education.
+Our multidisciplinary team of volunteers are committed to helping the field of inclusion of minorities in science and education.
 We take our convictions and turn them into action.
 Think you would be a good fit?
 Get in touch for more information!

 Seeing an urgent need for more inclusion of minorities in science and education in the U.S and abroad we formed our non profit organization to provide high impact solutions.
 Dimensions Sciences is a charity 501(c)(3) organization formed on November 21, 2019.